-&lt;sup>28 For an extensive list of potential heuristics to guide investigation across numerous stages, see Cole (2009: 172).
+28. For an extensive list of potential heuristics to guide investigation across numerous stages, see Cole (2009: 172).

-&lt;sup>29 In still more recent work, Hancock adopts a "hybrid" account of intersectionality that, on the one hand, treats it as a methodology, and, on the other hand, treats it as a commitment to demarginalizing women of color (cf. §2.5).
-Hancock (2016: 33, original emphasis) writes, "Intersectionality's intellectual project is
+29. In still more recent work, Hancock adopts a "hybrid" account of intersectionality that, on the one hand, treats it as a methodology, and, on the other hand, treats it as a commitment to demarginalizing women of color (cf. §2.5).
+Hancock (2016: 33, original emphasis) writes, "Intersectionality's intellectual project is thus twofold: an analytical approach to understanding betweencategory relationships and a project to render visible and remediable previously invisible, unaddressed material effects of the sociopolitical location of Black women or women of color."

-Specifically, classifying intersectionality this way risks being both too narrow (by not covering enough cases) and too broad (by incorporating commitments that, we think, intersectional theorists should resist).
-It may be too narrow insofar as scientific paradigms are usually disciplinary and domain-specific, and inherently committed to a narrow set of methods, whereas intersectionality is a methodological imperative reaching across existing research paradigms, disciplinary boundaries, and methods of knowledge production and activism.
+insofar as scientific paradigms are usually disciplinary and domain-specific, and inherently committed to a narrow set of methods, whereas intersectionality is a methodological imperative reaching across existing research paradigms, disciplinary boundaries, and methods of knowledge production and activism.
 Intersectionality is as much an ideal for studying unjust social institutions and the nature of oppression as it is for research in psychology or medicine.
 It is a guiding aim of both quantitative and qualitative research, as well as various hermeneutical and artistic projects, including memoir, poetry, and countless others.
 Conversely, modeling intersectionality as a Kuhnian paradigm may also be too broad and theoretically committal, insofar as scientific paradigms fundamentally involve commitments to general theories, laws, and principles, some of which are taken to directly describe reality in general ways.
-Operating within a research paradigm means engaging in what Kuhn calls "normal science," which depends on a consensus about the basic laws governing the objects of study, and precisely how best to study them (taken-for-granted "rules that tell the practitioner... what both the world and his science are like") (Kuhn, 1996: 42).
-In effect, we worry that treating intersectionality as a paradigm threatens to smuggle in the co-constitution thesis as a general law internal to the paradigm, which would lead to the regress problem (§3, §5.7).
+Operating within a research paradigm means engaging in what Kuhn calls "normal science," which depends on a consensus about the basic laws governing the objects of study, and precisely how best to study them (taken-for-granted "rules that tell the practitioner... what both the world and his science are like") (Kuhn 1996: 42).30 In effect, we worry that treating intersectionality as a paradigm threatens to smuggle in the co-constitution thesis as a general law internal to the paradigm, which would lead to the regress problem (§3, §5.7).